stephenverderame/cpp_book/src/oop/inheritance.md

  class D : public B, public C {};
 ```

  It's good to know these features exist.
 But the best method for dealing with these problems is to not create them in the first place.
-Multiple inheritance should be used mainly for representing subtyping of multiple distinct interfaces.
+Multiple inheritance should be used mainly for representing subtypes of multiple distinct interfaces.

  ## Final